Carsner re-joins cemetery board - Morrow County Sentinel

 All approved the re-appointment of Scott Carsner as a member-at-large.

 Carsner, a member of the Glendale Union Cemetery Board, was absent.
-Also absent was Cardngton Township Trustee Brandon Strain.
+Also absent was Cardington Township Trustee Brandon Strain.

-Other township trustees who were present are Michael Patterson, Doug Heacock and Darla Hardwick, township treasurer.
-Members of the Glendale Union Cemetery Board are Jim Morris, representing village council; Vicki Ullom, treasurer, Heacock and Carsner.

 In other business: